Notes on the Muses Dialogue

 Raven Goddess s in "The Book of Jane" (2013; 117 min.) a film by Antero Alli

 Though there seems to be certain attributes and conditions the Muses archetype finds more appealing than others, the nature of these qualities can differ for each person or, as I like to look at it, for each vessel or vehicle the Muses choose for their purposes.
 People don’t choose Muses; Muses choose their own vessels.
 We don't own the Muses.
 They are not my Muses or your Muses but the Muses.
 The Muses work through us and then, discard their vessels when we cease to be useful or appealing.
 Muses run their own impersonal and autonomous agendas beyond the control and the comprehension of anyone courting their favor.
-Note to self: the Muse can be fussy, fickle entities; don't expect consistency.
-Bag all expectations.
+Note to self: the Muses can be fussy, fickle entities; don't expect consistency.
 Stay receptive.

 The Muse beckons me towards the Unattainable.
 When the Muse strikes and takes hold, I feel beside myself, possessed of a kind of madness.
 Not insanity exactly, more like a joyous obsession.
 Like a moth sputtering around an open flame, my heart flutters, takes flight towards the Impossible.
-Like the fever dream inflaming l'amour fou, the inner mounting flames of Muse-inspired passion can consume everything and everyone in its wake.
-I lament the broken hearts and ruined lives of the men, women, and children charred by the creative firestorms of their Muse-inspired lovers, friends, brothers, sisters, mothers, fathers.
+Like a fever dream inflaming l'amour fou, the inner mounting flames of Muse-inspired passion can consume everything and everyone in its wake.
+I lament the broken hearts and ruined lives of the men, women, and children charred by the creative firestorms of my past Muse-inspired lovers, friends, brothers, sisters, mothers, fathers.
 I am guilty here.
 Note to self: Court the Muses, not as a lover but as an interaction with the Mysteries.
 Muses are not always kind, wonderful, and loving.
 They can also be ruthless, severe, unforgiving.